Fabita98/DirectX_RTX/README.md

 # DirectX_RTX
 ### Project for RTGP course in Unimi
-This is an extension of the original project made for the course for the course of "Real Time Graphics Programming" of Università degli studi di Milano.
+This is an extension of the original project made for the course of "Real Time Graphics Programming" of Università degli studi di Milano.
-Since the .docx in the original project gave for granted the familiarity with DirectX12,in the following document will be shown some necessary information for the ones that, like me, had no knowledge about DirectX12 and to give a better understanding of what is needed to understand the original version and the applied changes in the "*dev*" branch, through a brief explanation and the direct links to those specific topics on the DirectX documentation.
+Since the .docx files in the original project gave for granted the familiarity with DirectX12, in the following document there will be shown some necessary information for the ones that, like me, have no knowledge about DirectX12 before starting to work on it and to give a better understanding of what is needed for a good comprehension of not only original version, but also for the changes applied in the "*dev*" branch.
+This purpose will be realised through a brief explanation of the main DX12 structures and the direct links to those specific topics on the DirectX documentation.
 **GPU sync** through: **device creation** and entities like **swap-chain, command-queue, command-list, command-allocator, descriptor-heap** and **fence** will be shown in the following part.
 - **Adapter**: trivially, the GPU which supports ray tracing.
 Here for more: https://www.3dgep.com/learning-directx-12-1/#query-directx-12-adapter;
 - **Device**: a memory context that tracks allocations in GPU memory.
 Here for more: https://www.3dgep.com/learning-directx-12-1/#create-the-directx-12-device;